-IFSSA Client Needs Assessment: Understanding what independence looks like for our clients
+IFSSA Client Needs Assessment: Understanding what Independence Looks Like for our Clients

-Research Partner: Islamic Family and Social Services Association (IFSSA) and the Edmonton Social Planning Council (ESPC)
+Research Partner: IFSSA, Edmonton Social Planning Council

 Explore more projects